Lars and the Real Girl

-Lars and the Real Girl is a 2007 romantic comedy-drama film written by Nancy Oliver and directed by Craig Gillespie.
-It stars Ryan Gosling, Emily Mortimer, Paul Schneider, Kelli Garner, and Patricia Clarkson.
-The film follows Lars (Gosling), a kind-hearted but socially awkward young man who develops a romantic yet nonsexual relationship with an anatomically correct sex doll, a RealDoll named Bianca.
+Lars and the Real Girl is a 2007 American comedy-drama film written by Nancy Oliver and directed by Craig Gillespie.
+The film stars Ryan Gosling, Emily Mortimer, Paul Schneider, Kelli Garner, and Patricia Clarkson.
+Its plot follows Lars, a kind-hearted but socially awkward young man who develops a romantic yet nonsexual relationship with an anatomically correct sex doll, a RealDoll named Bianca.

+The movie was inspired by photographer Elena Dorfman's work Still Lovers.

-Though a commercial failure, Lars and the Real Girl was critically acclaimed, receiving an Academy Award nomination for Best Original Screenplay, while Gosling received nominations for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
+Lars and the Real Girl was released in the United States on October 12, 2007, by Metro-Goldwyn-Mayer Pictures.
+Though a commercial failure, the film was positively received by critics, receiving an Academy Award nomination for Best Original Screenplay, while Gosling received nominations for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.

 Plot

-Lars Lindstrom lives a secluded life in a small Wisconsin town.
+Lars Lindstrom lives a secluded life in a small town.
 His mother died when he was born, causing his grief-stricken father to have been a distant parent to Lars and his older brother, Gus.
-Gus left town as soon as he could support himself, returning only to inherit his half of the household when their father died.
-As an awkward adult, Lars feels guilt that his birth coincides with his mother's death and he seeks to resolve these conflicting feeling of love and loss.
+Gus feels guilty for leaving as soon as he could support himself; Lars struggles with the loss of his mother during his birth and an irrational fear about the risk of death during childbirth.
+As a result, he exhibits avoidance behaviors and haphephobia, causing social awkwardness and isolation.

-The inheritance has been divided between the brothers: Lars lives in the converted garage, while Gus and his pregnant wife Karin live in the house proper.
-Lars is pathologically shy; interacting with or relating to his family or co-workers is very difficult for him.
-A colleague at his office job, Margo, likes him, but Lars is impervious to Margo’s attempts to be friendly.
+Having inherited the family home after their father's death, the two brothers live on the property along with Gus' wife, Karin.
+Lars lives in the converted garage, while Gus and Karin, who is pregnant with their first child, live in the main house.
+Despite Karin's efforts to bring Lars out of his shell, interacting with or relating to his family and co-workers is very difficult for him.
+A colleague at his office, Margo, also tries to engage him, but Lars is impervious to her attempts.

-One evening, Lars happily announces to Gus and Karin that he has a visitor whom he met online, a wheelchair-mobile missionary of Brazilian and Danish descent named Bianca.
-The pair are startled to discover that Bianca is actually a lifelike doll that Lars ordered from an adult website.
-Lars treats the doll as a live human being, asking if Bianca can stay in Gus and Karin's guest room, as she and Lars are religious and do not want scandal about their relationship.
-Gus and Karin play along with Lars’ delusion, but, concerned about his mental health, also convince Lars to take Bianca with him to Dagmar, a family doctor who is also a psychologist.
-While Dagmar diagnoses Bianca with low blood pressure, she urges Lars to come in with Bianca for weekly treatments, during which Dagmar will attempt to analyze Lars and get to the root of his behavior.
-Dagmar explains to Gus and Karin that Lars’ delusion is a manifestation of an underlying problem that needs to be addressed, and that they need to assist with Lars' therapy by continuing to treat Bianca as if she was real.
+One evening, Lars announces that he has a visitor whom he met online, a wheelchair-mobile missionary of Brazilian and Danish descent named Bianca.
+Gus and Karin are startled to discover that Bianca is actually a lifelike doll, ordered from an adult website, whom Lars treats as a live human being.
+Concerned about his mental health, they convince him to take Bianca to see the family doctor, Dagmar Berman, who is also a psychologist.
+Berman diagnoses Bianca with low blood pressure and urges Lars to return under the guise of "weekly treatments" for Bianca, while actually analyzing Lars.
 During this time, Margo has begun to date another co-worker, which silently bothers Lars.